Lakes Charity Classic

 If you think you are a member of CSC, please make sure that you are still a member of CSC before you send off your cheque.
 If you can't log on to the members only section of the website, then your membership has expired.
 Another clue?
 If you haven't received the latest copy of SFC, same thing.

 Registration is on-line; you can either pay by bank transfer or by sending a cheque.
 To register, follow this link and complete the application form.
 Cheques payable to "Lakes Charity Classic" please.
 Please note that camping fees will be handled separately and collected onsite at the time of the event (see camping tab for details)

 For all events, it's first come, first served!
 The A competition has a maximum of 45 participants; the B comp a maximum of 35 participants.
 The coaching sessions are limited to 20 participants.
 If after booking, it turns that you can't come, there is no right to a refund of your donation.
 We are collecting for charity!

-Competition entry will be closed when the maximum limit has been reached or by 1700 on Monday 11 July, whichever is earlier
+Competition entry will be closed when the maximum limit has been reached or by 1700 on Monday 11 July, whichever is earlier.

 Your BHPA membership will be checked at registration.
-If your BHPA membership expires in July, make sure you get a new card before the BHPA.
+If your BHPA membership expires in July, make sure you get a new card from the BHPA.
 At the very minimum, make sure you get an e-mail from BHPA confirming your membership has been renewed.
 If you do not have proof of valid BHPA membership, you cannot partake in the LCC and we will not give a refund.
 You are strongly recommended to carry your BHPA membership at all times - especially members of the coaching group.

-Please follow these simple guidelines to make sure you get a place at the LCC
+Please follow these simple guidelines to make sure you get a place at the LCC.

 - Don't send your application form by recorded or special delivery.
 This involves a long trip to the sorting office if you do and will delay your entry.